Reading: EQAO

+International research reports about best practices

+Beginning in 2000, several reading research reports were published, together with their conclusions about the best ways to teach reading:

+2000 – National Reading Panel (NRP) (U.S.)

+The NRP identified five ingredients of effective reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.

+2005 – Teaching Reading, National Inquiry into the Teaching of Literacy (Australia 2005-The Rowe Report)

+This report supports the use of systematic phonics.

+2006 – Independent review of the teaching of early reading (Rose Report 2006) (England)

+The Rose Report supports systematic synthetic phonics.

+2022 – Right to Read inquiry report (R2R) (Canada)

+The R2R report from the Ontario Human Rights Commission (OHRC) says that teachers need to be trained in evidence-based instruction methods and concludes that Structured literacy "is the most effective way to teach early reading".

 Learning to read

 Learning to read or reading skills acquisition is the acquisition and practice of the skills necessary to understand the meaning behind printed words.
 For a skilled reader, the act of reading feels simple, effortless, and automatic.
 However, the process of learning to read is complex and builds on cognitive, linguistic, and social skills developed from a very early age.
 As one of the four core language skills (listening, speaking, reading and writing), reading is vital to gaining a command of written language.

 In the United States and elsewhere, it is widely believed that students who lack proficiency in reading by the end of grade three may face obstacles for the rest of their academic career.
 For example, it is estimated that they would not be able to read half of the material they will encounter in grade four.